-As provided below, California anticipates claiming approximately \$3 billion attributable to increased FMAP for the quarters from April 2021 through March 2022.
-For Q2 of FFY 2021-2022, the following chart applies:
+As provided below, California continues to anticipate claiming approximately \$3 billion attributable to increased FMAP for the quarters from April 2021 through March 2022.
+For Q3 of FFY 2021-2022, the following chart applies.
+These amounts are unchanged from the previous quarterly update.